-- (1903–89), Austrian zoologist; full name Konrad Zacharias Lorenz.
-He pioneered the science of ethology, emphasizing innate rather than learned behavior or conditioned reflexes.
-Notable works: King Solomon’s Ring (1952) and On Aggression (1966).
-Nobel Prize for Physics (1973), shared with Karl von Frisch and Nikolaas Tinbergen.
+(1903–89), Austrian zoologist; full name Konrad Zacharias Lorenz.
+He pioneered the science of ethology, emphasizing innate rather than learned behaviour or conditioned reflexes.
+Lorenz extrapolated his studies in ornithology to human behaviour patterns, and compared the ill effects of the domestication of animals to human civilizing processes.
+He shared a Nobel Prize in 1973 with Karl von Frisch and Nikolaas Tinbergen.